To learn more about the faculty and staff of the Respiratory Therapy Program, click here.

-To see the Respiratory Therapy section in the JCHS Catalog, click here.
+see the Respiratory Therapy section in the Jefferson College of Health Sciences Catalog, click here.

 Most people take breathing for granted.
 It's second nature, an involuntary reflex.
 Yet for millions of Americans who suffer from breathing problems, each breath is a major accomplishment.
 Those people include patients with chronic lung problems, such as asthma, bronchitis and emphysema, yet may also include heart attack and accident victims; and premature infants.